How Trees And Forests Benefit You

 Trees Work For Our Economy

-- Through the production of wood products, Missouri’s forest products industry contributes approximately $7.3 billion to Missouri’s economy annually, supports 41,200 jobs, and generates $610 million in taxes.
+- Through the production of wood products, Missouri’s forest product industry contributes $8 billion to the state’s economy annually, supports 42,000 jobs and generates $600 million in taxes.

 - Trees along streets in Missouri’s communities provide $148 million annually in benefits, including energy savings, increase in property value, and stormwater retention.